National Women's Soccer League: Expansion

-On December 7, 2020, the NWSL announced that an expansion team in Kansas City would join the league in 2021 and take over player-related assets from the Utah Royals FC.
+On December 7, 2020, the NWSL announced that an expansion team in Kansas City would join the league in 2021 and take over player-related assets from Utah Royals FC.
 The Royals ceased operations at the same time, but the new owners of Utah Soccer LLC (after Dell Loy Hansen completes the sale) would have the option of re-establishing the Royals franchise in 2023.
 The team played under the placeholder name of Kansas City NWSL in the 2021 season, announcing its permanent identity of Kansas City Current immediately before its final home game of that season on October 30.

 On January 12, 2021, then-NWSL commissioner Lisa Baird shared in a press conference that an expansion team in Sacramento would join the league in 2022, but that the team ownership would make the official announcement in due course.
 A team announcement never materialized, however.
 In May 2021, it was reported that the ownership group behind the Sacramento expansion would be seeking NWSL approval to move its expansion rights to San Diego instead.
 On June 8, 2021, the NWSL officially announced a San Diego expansion team, ultimately named San Diego Wave FC, with former United States women's national soccer team head coach Jill Ellis as president.

-In late 2022, it was reported the likely 13th expansion club would be in Utah, as the new Real Salt Lake ownership had the rights to an approximately $2 million expansion franchise fee to bring back the Utah Royals to the Salt Lake City Area.
+In late 2022, it was reported the likely 13th expansion club would be in Utah, as the new Real Salt Lake ownership had the rights to an approximately $2 million expansion franchise fee to bring back the Utah Royals to the Salt Lake City area.
 In addition the three finalists for the 14th expansion club were a group from the San Francisco Bay Area, Tampa, and Boston.
 It is thought these teams would join for the 2024 season.
 The highest bid was reported to be $40 million.
 On January 27, 2023, it was reported that the NWSL would expand to Utah, San Francisco and Boston.
-The owners in Utah would pay $2-5 million, while the groups in San Francisco and Boston would pay $50 million.
+The owners in Utah would pay $2–5 million, while the groups in San Francisco and Boston would pay $50 million.
 Utah and San Francisco would join the NWSL in 2024 and Boston would join the NWSL later.
 On March 11, 2023, it was confirmed that the Utah team would join in 2024, inheriting the Utah Royals FC name and history.

+League commissioner Jessica Berman announced on Nov.
+22, 2024, that Cincinnati, Cleveland, and Denver were finalists for the 16th franchise, which is set to join the league in 2026 alongside Boston.
+The league decided in January 2025 that Denver would receive the franchise.